-- 15. The length-frequency distributions of D. mawsoni caught in this fishery from 2008 to 2017 are presented in Figure 2.
+15. The length-frequency distributions of D. mawsoni caught in this fishery from 2009 to 2018 are presented in Figure 2.
 These length-frequency distributions are unweighted (i.e. they have not been adjusted for factors such as the size of the catches from which they were collected).
-The interannual variability exhibited in the figure may reflect differences in the fished population but is also likely to reflect changes in the gear used, the number of vessels in the fishery and the spatial and temporal distribution of fishing. - 16.
-The length-frequency distribution of the D. mawsoni catch in SSRU 882H appears to be very stable with little evidence of change in length over time (Figure 2).
-In SSRUs 882C-G, there was a distinct mode at about 60-80 cm, meaning that in years when there was fishing in these SSRUs, there was bimodality in the overall length-frequency distribution for the subarea.
-Note that in SSRUs 882A-B fishing occurred in the northern region, while in earlier years fishing in these SSRUs occurred in the south on the continental slope/shelf.
+The interannual variability exhibited in the figure may reflect differences in the fished population but is also likely to reflect changes in the gear used, the number of vessels in the fishery and the spatial and temporal distribution of fishing.

+16. The length-frequency distribution of the D. mawsoni catch in SSRU 882H appears to be very stable with little evidence of change in length over time (Figure 2).
+In the research blocks there is distinct bimodality and this is reflected in the overall length-frequency distribution for the subarea.

-Figure 2: Annual length-frequency distributions of Dissostichus mawsoni caught in Subarea 88.2 (top panel) and in individual or grouped SSRUs (lower panels).
+Figure 2: Annual length-frequency distributions of Dissostichus mawsoni caught in Subarea 88.2 (top panel) and in the management areas in Figure 1.
 The number of hauls from which fish were measured (N) and the number of fish measured (n) in each year are provided.